w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-prerecorded.md

 status: developing
 ---

-:term[Captions] are available for all audio content in prerecorded multimedia and digital content, except when the audio content is an alternative for text and clearly labelled as such.
+:term[Captions] are available for all audio content in prerecorded multimedia, except when the audio content is an alternative for text and clearly labelled as such.